FlorianGabelle/RBR-Pacenote-Lab/_pages/en/docs/steering_zones.md

 Below are two ready-to-use zone files based on my 6–1 SimHub steering overlay (link coming soon).
 These can be imported directly into the app:

-- The first is compatible with descriptive and RBR (legacy) co-driver setups.
+- The first is compatible with descriptive and RBR (legacy) co-driver system.
-- The second uses a numeric call system.
+- The second uses a numeric system.

 <a href="{{ '/assets/files/steering_zones_Descriptive_Rbr.csv' | relative_url }}" class="button button--primary--pill" download>
   <i class="fas fa-download"></i> steering_zones_Descriptive_Rbr.csv